How Mid-Market Merchants Increase Profits with Subscriptions and Continuity Programs

 There is no better or easier way to increase customer lifetime value than to have a customer subscribe to recurring monthly or quarterly purchases.

-Popularity of subscriptions is growing.
+Popularity of Subscriptions is Growing

 Retailers and B2B merchants have caught on to subscription magic, and recent growth in subscription and membership commerce has been tremendous: